akbad/Beehive/lib/pollen/cleanup/tests/README.md

 ## Fixture architecture

 - Fixtures are reusable test dependencies *(e.g. mock data, temp directories, database connections)*

+    - All fixtures are defined in `conftest.py`: this is a special file that **pytest auto-loads**, making its fixtures available *<ins>without</ins> explicit imports* to all tests in this directory and its subdirectories.

-- To use a fixture, simply **name it as a parameter**
+- To use a fixture, simply **name it as a parameter** in the test function signature

     - Pytest injects it automatically and handles cleanup

 - Example:

     ```python